-The Puerto Rico Strong Motion Program (PRSMP) has the mission to minimize the fatalities and the economic losses during moderate and high intensity earthquakes through the seismic instrumentation and supporting related research.
+The Puerto Rico Strong Motion Program (PRSMP) has the mission to minimize the fatalities and the economic losses during moderate and high intensity earthquakes through the seismic instrumentation and supporting related research since 1994.
 The PRSMP has two main divisions: the free field stations, and the seismic instrumentation of structures.
-Regarding the free field stations there are 110 strong motion stations in the main island, surrounding islands (Mona, Caja de Muerto, Culebra and Vieques) and countries US Virgin Islands, British Virgin Islands (BVI), and Dominican Republic.
-Fifteen stations are continuous recording and sending the data through Internet while other 46 are modem connected.
+Regarding the free field stations there are 124 strong motion stations in the main island, surrounding islands (Mona, Caja de Muerto, Culebra and Vieques) and countries US Virgin Islands, British Virgin Islands (BVI), Anguilla and Dominican Republic.
+Thirteen stations are continuous recording and sending the data through Internet (28 through radio -microwaves) while other 48 are modem connected.
 In addition, there are twelve continuous recording joint seismic stations where accelerograph and broad band seismograph are one beside the other.
-The program uses both the Antelope and Earthworm Network Administrator.
+The program uses both the Earthworm and Seiscom Network Administrator.

-Regarding the instrumentation of structures there are five buildings, nine dams, two bridges, and the Control Tower of the BVI main airport instrumented.
+Regarding the instrumentation of structures there are five buildings, twelve dams, two bridges, and the Control Tower of the BVI main airport instrumented.
 Strong Motion records are available upon request.
-The program is housed in the Civil Engineering and Surveying Department.
+The program is housed in the Civil Engineering and Surveying Department where its primary Data Center is located.
+A secondary Data Center is located at UPRM Finca Montaña in Aguadilla.
 It is funded from a grant assign by the PR Legislature.

-Dr. José A. Martínez Cruzado jose.martinez44@upr.edu Civil and Surveying Engineering Dept. Phone: 787-832-4040 Ext 3406 http://prsmp.uprm.edu/prsmp2/
+Dr. José A. Martínez Cruzado jose.martinez44@upr.edu Department of Civil Engineering and Surveying Phone: (787) 832-4040 Ext 3406 http://prsmp.uprm.edu/prsmp2/